 The Good News

 When a foreign substance enters the immune system, our bodies often overreact and flood the system to fight off the intruder as quickly and powerfully as possible.
-In turn, this may lead to autoimmune diseases such as Rheumatoid Arthritis, Lupus, Inflammatory Bowel Disease, and Type 1 Diabetes.
+In turn, this may lead to autoimmune diseases such as Rheumatoid Arthritis, Lupus, and Inflammatory Bowel Disease.
 Our body tries so hard to do good that it can back-fire in certain individuals.
 As most of us know by now, cannabis can temporarily reserve this damage as it features anti-inflammatory properties.
 Cannabis can help the body return to equilibrium.

 On the other side of the spectrum, some people experience a reduced bodily reaction to foreign substances.
 This may eventually lead to HIV/AIDS and a higher risk of testing positive for COVID-19.
 Though more research is needed, medical professionals believe cannabis can strengthen the immune system by heightening a body’s response to an intruder.

 The Not-So-Good News

 In most cases, healthy individuals don’t require the anti-inflammatory properties of cannabis.
 Inflammation is actually a positive bodily response “and is beneficial for fighting infection by trapping harmful pathogens and isolating damaged parts of the body,” according to Finding Haven.
 Many healthy (relative term) individuals have nothing to gain for cannabis when it comes to the coronavirus.
 It won’t help.
 It won’t hurt.

 According to one study published by Live Science, cannabis increases the production of immune system cells, called myeloid-derived suppressor cells.
 “While most immune system cells are protective — fighting infections — these cells suppress the immune system, keeping it in check.”